Tips for Packing School Lunches

 To make lunch prep even easier, get the kids into the habit of cleaning out their lunch boxes as soon as they get back from school.
 Even the youngest can help with this.
 Have them toss any uneaten food and bring the containers to the sink to be washed.
 Older children can easily clean their own containers, while you’ll probably have to do the washing for your youngest.
 Having everything clean and ready to go will make it easier to pack the new lunches later on in the day.

 Stick to these tips and it won’t take you long to get into an efficient lunch packing routine that will make it a snap.
-Don’t forget to get the kids involved and put them in charge of much of the preparations.
+Don’t forget to get the kids involved and put them in charge of many of the preparations.
 Not only will this make your life easier in the long run, but it will also give them a sense of ownership over their lunch.

 Loving Life — The Reboot!